 Or, you start a company culture hashtag to highlight the awesome initiatives you have at the company, like charity and volunteer work, meatless Mondays, or pick-up basketball on Wednesdays.
 Keep in mind that 82% of Millennials say a company that promotes health and wellness is a key factor when choosing an employer.1

-Here’s a few of the most impactful channels to tell your message:
+Here are a few of the most impactful channels to tell your message:

 - Print and digital ad campaigns (display ads, PPC ads, video, etc.)